 1. An application for support is submitted through the foundation’s online application system.

-3. The applicant receives notification of the result through the foundation’s online application system.
-Expect a processing time of a few weeks after the board meeting.
+3. The applicant receives notification of the decision through the application system.

 Criteria